rust-skia/rust-skia/README.md

 - As an alternative to Apple's XCode LLVM, install LLVM via `brew install llvm` or `brew install llvm` and then set `PATH`, `CPPFLAGS`, and `LDFLAGS` like instructed.

-  Note that if these environment variables are not set, [bindgen](https://github.com/rust-lang/rust-bindgen) most likely uses to the wrong `libclang.dylib`, causing spurious compilation errors (see #228).
+  If the environment variables are not set, [bindgen](https://github.com/rust-lang/rust-bindgen) will most likely use the wrong `libclang.dylib` and cause confusing compilation errors (see #228).

 ### On Windows

 - Have the latest versions of `git` and Rust ready.
-- [Install Visual Studio 2019 Build Tools](https://visualstudio.microsoft.com/downloads/) or one of the other IDE releases.
-If you installed the IDE version, make sure that the [Desktop Development with C++ workload](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=vs-2019) is installed.
+- [Install Visual Studio 2019 Build Tools](https://visualstudio.microsoft.com/downloads/) or one of the IDE releases.
+If you installed the IDE, make sure that the [Desktop Development with C++ workload](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=vs-2019) is installed.
 - Install the [latest LLVM](http://releases.llvm.org/download.html) distribution.

+  `clang.exe` is expected to be located at `C:/Program Files/LLVM/bin`, so be sure it's available from there.
 - [MSYS2](https://www.msys2.org/):

   - Install Python2 with `pacman -S python2`.
-  - `clang.exe` is expected to be located at `C:/Program Files/LLVM/bin`, so be sure it's available from there.
 - Windows Shell (`Cmd.exe`):

   - Download and install Python version 2 from [python.org](https://www.python.org/downloads/release/python-2716/).